Mikao Usui: Career and activities

-As an adult, it is believed that he traveled to several Western countries, including the Americas, Europe, and China as a part of his continued study.
+As an adult, it is believed that he traveled to several Western countries in the Americas and in Europe, as well as to China, as a part of his continued study.
 His studies included history, medicine, Buddhism, Christianity, psychology, and Taoism.

 It is believed that the aim of Usui's teachings was to provide a method for students to achieve connection with the "universal life force" energy that would help them in their self-development.
 What sets Usui's teachings apart from other hands-on healing methods is his use of reiju or attunement to remind students of their spiritual connection.
 It seems that all students of Usui received five principles to live by and those with a further interest in the teachings became dedicated students.
 There does not appear to have been a distinction between clients and students in the beginning though this may have changed at some point.
 People began coming to Usui Mikao possibly for different purposes – some for healing and others for the spiritual teachings.

 Shugendō is a Japanese mountain ascetic shamanism, which incorporates Shinto and Buddhist practices.
 The roles of Shugendō practitioners include offering religious services such as fortune telling, divination, channelling, prayer, ritual incantations and exorcism.
 Shugendo was often used by family clans to heal disease or to avoid misfortune.

 Claims of Reiki's Christian origins

-Hawayo Takata, a Reiki Master under the tutelage of Chujiro Hayashi (林 忠次郎, 1880–1940), lied about Reiki's history of development to make Reiki more appealing to the West.
-To this end she made a relation of Reiki with Jesus Christ and not with Buddhism.
-She also falsely presented Usui as the dean of a Christian school.
-While he had obtained the knowledge of Reiki from the Buddhist religious book Tantra of the Lightning Flash, Takata claimed that he had been inspired from the story of Jesus Christ, who had healed with the touch of his hand, and so had come to America to learn Reiki.
-She told this to spread Reiki among Christians too, believing it would otherwise be extinct.
-However, in 1994, the original manuscript [refs needed] was found, which claimed that Reiki had originated from Gautama Buddha.
+There are talks about Hawayo Takata, a Reiki Master under the tutelage of Chujiro Hayashi (林 忠次郎, 1880–1940), allegedly adding Christian themes into Reiki's history of development maybe to make Reiki more appealing to the West (according to a type of thinking); to this end, she allegedly linked Reiki to Jesus Christ and not just to Buddhism; as time went by, also a rumor circulated that she falsely presented Usui as the dean of a Christian school, while he had obtained the knowledge of Reiki from Buddhist roots, and Takata claimed that he had been inspired from the story of Jesus Christ, who had healed with the touch of his hand – she would have said this to spread Reiki among Christians too, believing it would otherwise be extinct.
+It is claimed by some that Reiki originated from Buddhism; and some will also see the vision of alternative medicine regardless of any religion; and more recently, sources (as well as academic discussions) have appeared that have been able to shed some light on this topic; that is, with presentations on the origins of Reiki (with authorities on the subject, from a historical point of view, who, despite being totally opposed to each other in numerous things, ended up indicating important points about findings – where there is even talk of Takata's rehabilitation, apologizing to her for there having been a time when a certain author also did not believe in points of her history).